 If a doctor prescribes it to your child, the dosage will usually be lower.
 It will depend on how old your child is and how much they weigh.

 Will my dose increase or decrease?

 If the initial dose is not working well enough (your blood pressure is not low enough, or if you still have symptoms), you may need to increase your amount.
 If you are bothered by side effects, you may need to continue taking a lower dose.

 The usual maximum doses are:

 - Short-acting or liquid capsules: 20 mg 3 times a day (60 mg in total).

 - Capsules or long-acting tablets: 40 mg twice a day or 90 mg once a day (a total of 80 or 90 mg per day).

-You can take Nifedipine at any time of the day, but try to make sure it is around the same time or the same times a day.
+You can take Nifedipine at any time of the day, but try to ensure it is around the same time or the exact times a day.
 If you take too much Nifedipine by accident, contact your doctor or go immediately to the nearest hospital.